teemow/Blog/source/_posts/2005-03-21-bloglines-to-be-bought-by-interactivecorp.markdown

 ---

-&lt;p&gt;Ok, not really, but [it seems](http://news.com.com/Ask Jeeves to be bought for 2 billion/2100-1030_3-5627679.html?tag=nefd.top) that [InterActivecorp](http://www.iac.com/), who own Hotwire.com, Expedia, match.com, Citysearch, LendingTree and more ... will buy Ask Jeeves for close to $2 billion.
+Ok, not really, but [it seems](http://news.com.com/Ask Jeeves to be bought for 2 billion/2100-1030_3-5627679.html?tag=nefd.top) that [InterActivecorp](http://www.iac.com/), who own Hotwire.com, Expedia, match.com, Citysearch, LendingTree and more ... will buy Ask Jeeves for close to $2 billion.
 As Ask Jeeves has just [bought Bloglines](http://blog.thylmann.net/2005/02/ask_bloglines.html), not Bloglines belongs to InterActiveCorp, unless they have some clause that they can get out again which I doubt.
-InterActiveCorp does seem to be a bad mother of a company though.&lt;/p&gt;
+InterActiveCorp does seem to be a bad mother of a company though.

-&lt;p&gt;Update: John [wrote up his thoughts](http://battellemedia.com/archives/001338.php) and he includes an interview with Barry Diller, Chairman and CEO of IAC.
-Very nice post and some very nice quotes especially this one about the border between the web and traditional media getting blurry:&lt;/p&gt;
+Update: John [wrote up his thoughts](http://battellemedia.com/archives/001338.php) and he includes an interview with Barry Diller, Chairman and CEO of IAC.
+Very nice post and some very nice quotes especially this one about the border between the web and traditional media getting blurry:

-&lt;p&gt;&lt;em&gt;Yes.
+*Yes.
 There's no question but that the Internet is going to change the way entertainment products are distributed.
 The first popular piece of this is the digital video recorder.
-That's a profound change. &lt;strong&gt;It proves that the 500-channel universe was interim technology.&lt;/strong&gt;&lt;/em&gt;&lt;strong&gt;&amp;nbsp;&lt;/strong&gt;&lt;/p&gt;
+That's a profound change. **It proves that the 500-channel universe was interim technology.*****&amp;nbsp;**

-&lt;p&gt;Big... big ... big ... true.
+Big... big ... big ... true.
 Point.
 Done.
 Thank you.
-Please carry on.&lt;br /&gt; &lt;/p&gt;
+Please carry on.